Top Greek islands & Mainland Destinations

 Lefkada owes its name to the white (lefkos in Greek) rocks that characterize the southern part of the island, the cape of Lefkata.
 The name was first given to the ancient city of Lefkada and then to the entire island.
 According to mythology, the poet Sappho jumped to the sea from these white rocks as she couldn't endure the torture of her love for Phaon.

 The Corinthians colonized the island during the 7th century BC and built the new town of Lefkas and started the construction of the canal that separates Lefkada from the mainland in 650 BC, turning Lefkada into an island.
-During this period, the island was constituted of many autonomous cities which kept on flourishing over the years.
+During this period, the island was constituted of many autonomous cities that kept on flourishing over the years.
 Lefkada played an important role in the Persian Wars and participated in the battles of the other Greek cities.
-The island sent three ships to help during the famous Battle of Salamina, in 480 BC as well as 800 men to fight in the battle of Plataeae.
+The island sent three ships to help during the famous Battle of Salamina, in 480 BC as well as 800 men to fight in the battle of Plataea.

 Lefkada also took part in the Peloponnesian War (431-404 BC) helping its mother-city, Corinth, which was on the Spartans side.
 In 343 BC, the island became an ally of the Athenians in order to fight the Macedonians, whose king was Philip II, but Athens lost the battle and Lefkada fell under Macedonian rule.
 The island became independent in 312 BC.